 Bottom Line

-Understanding your rights and responsibilities as a landlord under Chapter 83 of the Florida Statutes is essential before leasing out your property.
+Understanding your rights and responsibilities as a landlord claims under Chapter 83 of the Florida Statutes is essential before leasing out your property.

 If you need expert support navigating Florida’s landlord-tenant laws or want to take the guesswork out of managing your rental, Gulf Income Properties is here to help.